 In May 2021, the Chinese government called for a crackdown on bitcoin mining and trading.
 Following this, the majority of bitcoin miners in China were taken offline.
 This resulted in (i) a significant reduction in the bitcoin global network hash rate, (ii) an increase in the availability of bitcoin miners for purchase and (iii) an increase in the demand for power outside of China.
+Further, in September 2021, Chinese regulators instituted a blanket ban on all crypto mining and transactions, including overseas crypto exchange services taking place in China, effectively making all crypto-related activities illegal in China.
 The reduction in network hash rate has improved bitcoin mining profitability, with plugged-in bitcoin miners representing a larger percentage of the global hash rate.
 Additionally, we believe that we may benefit because we may be able to procure miners at favorable economic and delivery terms in exchange for access to low-cost power.
 We do not believe that higher demand for power will have a negative impact on our business because we own and operate our power sources.